nbodinripert/spotify-player/README.md

 ### What is it?

 This project responds to the technical interview I had for Shotgun.
-Basically, this project is an application allowing the user to view playlists, listen to music and like tracks.
+Basically, this project is a responsive application allowing the user to view playlists, listen to music and like tracks.
 You can try it there: https://nbodinripert.github.io/spotify-player

 ### Latest version